 Physical activity is an important contributor to good health, including reducing the risk of chronic disease and promoting healthy weight and good mental health.
 In Queensland, physical activity levels have increased 15% over the past 10 years (walking increased 100 minutes on average per week!), but they are still 9% below the national average.

-The following summarise some main achievements of the program.
+The following summarise some main achievements of the program (as at end 2021).

 Empowering individuals to become and stay physically active.

 - > 550,000 members registered

 - Gender: Male 31% | Female 69%

 - Location: Major city 57% | Regional 40% | Remote 3%